R3dCr3sc3nt/BSidesSF-2017/crypto/vhash/README.md

   }
 ```

 The secret to solving the challege is finding the bug.
-After playing around with the vhash binary, it became clear that vhash doesn't take a filename as an arguement, it takes a string.
-This means the the line `$hash = substr(`/home/ctf/vhash $filename`, 0, 256);` will always produce the same hash, no matter what the the `$data` in the file `$filename` is.
+After playing around with the vhash binary, I realized that vhash doesn't take a filename as an arguement, it takes a string.
+This means the the line `$hash = substr(\`/home/ctf/vhash $filename\`, 0, 256);` will always produce the same hash, no matter what the the `$data` in the file `$filename` is.
 Once I made this realization, it was just a matter for changing the `username` in the cookie to `administrator`.

 This is the old cookie (from logging in as guest).